 A 10-minute trip from Mobridge, back across the Missouri to the Grand River Casino and Resort, then south on Hwy-1806, will bring you to the Sitting Bull Memorial.
 This is the final resting place of the great Sioux leader, after his body was disinterred in 1953 from Fort Yates in a surreptitious and still-controversial move.
 Whatever injustice or disrespect exhuming his body may have incurred, this magnificent view, high on a palisade hilltop looking southeast over the river, is at least worthier than the previous site.
 The six-foot granite bust that serves as Sitting Bull’s tombstone was carved by the late Korczak Ziolkowski, the sculptor who began the quixotic Crazy Horse Memorial carving near Mt.
 Rushmore.

-Twenty-odd miles east and slightly south of Mobridge, US-83 passes through diminutive Selby (pop.
-642), a sleepy middle-American hamlet with grain farming and water towers, populated with children riding bikes home at dusk, families enjoying ice cream cones at Mr. Bob’s Drive-Inn, and teenagers rumbling down Main Street in their muscle cars.
+East and slightly south of Mobridge about 20 mi (32 km), US-83 passes through diminutive Selby (pop.
+643), a sleepy middle-American hamlet with grain farming and water towers, populated with children riding bikes home at dusk, families enjoying ice cream cones at Mr. Bob’s Drive-Inn, and teenagers rumbling down Main Street in their muscle cars.

 Between Selby and the state capital at Pierre, there’s nothing of dramatic importance.
-Highway hypnosis is kept at bay by a roadside marker 5 miles south of Selby, standing on the site of the vanished town of Bangor; farther south, then 13 miles east of US-83, the large Cathedral of the Prairie looms over the hamlet of Hoven (pop.
-406).
+Highway hypnosis is kept at bay by a roadside marker 5 mi (8 km) south of Selby, standing on the site of the vanished town of Bangor; farther south, then 13 mi (20.9 km) east of US-83, the large Cathedral of the Prairie looms over the hamlet of Hoven (pop.
+380).